Recognizing communities

 Communities recognized in 2015

-We had concluded studies in these areas in March 2015, after geological field studies showed limited potential for finding suitable sites for a deep geological repository.
+We concluded studies in these areas in March 2015, after geological field studies showed limited potential for finding suitable sites for a deep geological repository.